duhlarik/VendingMachineKata/README.md

 The vending machine will accept valid coins (nickels, dimes, and quarters) and reject invalid ones (pennies).
 When a valid coin is inserted the amount of the coin will be added to the current amount and the display will be updated.
-When there are no coins inserted, the machine displays INSERT COIN.
+When there are no coins inserted, the machine displays INSERT COIN_VALUE.
 Rejected coins are placed in the coin return.

 NOTE: The temptation here will be to create Coin objects that know their value.
 However, this is not how a real vending machine works.
 Instead, it identifies coins by their diameter and size and then assigns a value to what